 If you've read this far, and done all the steps - congrats!
 Welcome to the wonderful world of DIY PC.
 Time to celebrate a little in whichever way you like to roll, and then proceed to load up your game of choice to do what you do best.
 Or if you're like me and rarely have time for a gaming sesh these days, get straight back to work - although in a (hopefully) much faster, productive and load-free manner.

-I hope this comprehensive gaming PC assembly walkthrough has helped and that you enjoyed going through it as much as I did creating and fine-tuning it.
-After going through all the PC installation steps above and building your first custom PC from scratch, you now have the knowledge, skill and confidence to easily build computers - for life.
-Once a builder, always a builder, and now you've seen behind the curtain and how much better and more fun the DIY path is, there's no going back to prebuilt land of doom.
+I hope this comprehensive guide has helped you learn how to build a PC more easily.
+After going through all the PC installation steps above and building your first custom PC from scratch, you now have the knowledge, skill and confidence to easily build computers - for life!
+Once a builder, always a builder, and now you've seen behind the curtain so to speak, and how rewarding planning and assembling your own computer is, there's no going back to prebuilt PC land of doom.

-If you have any feedback or questions on how to assemble your PC, post in the comments below or feel free to contact me direct.
-Any constructive criticism or ideas on how you think this PC building guide could be improved for first-time builders to better understand all the steps is also always more than welcome and helps us to continually make this tutorial the best written PC building guide on the internet (at least that's our aim).
+If you have any feedback or questions on how to assemble a PC, leave a comment on the best gaming PC builds page or reach out to us on our FB Fanpage.
+Any constructive criticism or ideas on how you think this PC assembly walkthrough could be improved for first-time builders to better understand all the steps is also always more than welcome and hugely appreciated as it helps us with the ongoing aim to be the home of the very best, most in-depth written PC building guides for beginners on the web.